Calapez/price-tracker/README.md

 # Price Tracker

-Price Tracker is an application to find promotions in online stores.
+Price Tracker is a web crawler application to find promotions in online stores.
 For now the application only works with the Worten website.

 ## Installation
-Make sure Python 3 is installed.
+Make sure Python 3.x is installed.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the [scrapy](https://pypi.org/project/Scrapy/) library.